aeonios/SpringMapEdit/Readme.md

 keyCode is a mixture of modifiers and an actual keycode.
 Since the codes are from SWT, they do not completely correspond to ASCII.
 Normal letters do match, but special keys do not (F1, F2, Arrows...)

-SHIFT114	RENDER_ALL
-This would be SHIFT+R to execute RENDER_ALL

 Modifiers are "SHIFT", "CTRL", "ALT".
 If used, they MUST be used in above order.